Security & Reliability

 Breathe developers consider header injection, command line injection, unsafe query generation, and many other forms of attack.
 It is not the intent of this document to outline in detail our approach to security, or indeed to provide a hacker’s manual.
 If you have further specific questions regarding application security please do not hesitate to call.

-Breathe security is tested externally twice yearly with a penetration test conducted by The Security Bureau of Brighton.
+Breathe security is tested externally twice yearly with a penetration test conducted by Nexon.
 This test lasts for a week and comprises a comprehensive examination of both infrastructure and application security using both automated tools and manual techniques.
 The test is conducted by CREST accredited consultants and results in an action plan which is then actioned as a priority.
 We do not share the details of each penetration test.

-Breathe is examined by an independent ISO27001 auditor on an annual basis to ensure that we are following up on identified vulnerabilities and adhering to the standards outlined in our ISO Information Security Management System (ISMS).
+Breathe is examined by an independent ISO27001 auditor on a bi-annual basis to ensure that we are following up on identified vulnerabilities and adhering to the standards outlined in our ISO Information Security Management System (ISMS).
 All issues identified in the penetration test are logged for discussion by our internal ISO team and resulting actions logged.

 To ensure new code does not degrade the security of the application, it follows a standard procedure before being committed to the production system.